SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-product.md

 ## Image tab

-An image of the product is shown here, if this has been defined in SuperOffice Settings and maintenance.
+An image of the product is shown here, if this is defined in SuperOffice Settings and maintenance.

 ## Description tab

-Detailed product information is shown here, if this has been defined in SuperOffice Settings and maintenance.
+Detailed product information is shown here, if this is defined in SuperOffice Settings and maintenance.

 ## Details tab